AdaptiveParticles/LibAPR/README.md

 Note that you may have to manually change the `sys.path.insert()` statements before `import pyApr` in these scripts to insert your build folder.

+## Java wrappers

+Basic Java wrappers can be found at [LibAPR-java-wrapper](https://github.com/krzysg/LibAPR-java-wrapper)

 ## Coming soon

 * more examples for APR-based filtering and segmentation